 - Select

-from the second dropdown menu. - Click on
+countriesfrom the second dropdown menu. - Click on

-in both tables to identify it as the column to merge on. - Confirm Left Outer as the desired Join Kind in the third dropdown menu.
+country_idin both tables to identify it as the column to merge on. - Confirm Left Outer as the desired Join Kind in the third dropdown menu.

-column.
+The data in our query looks a little unusual right now, specifically with the countries column.
 Go ahead and click the button to expand the selection of columns that were merged into the query.

-table, I don’t want it repeated in the table.
-I will also check off “Use original column name as prefix” so the country_name
+Because country_id is already found in the countries table, I don’t want it repeated in the table.
+I will also check off “Use original column name as prefix” so the country_name label remains as is.

-column.
-No match was found for country 99, so a null
+Just as expected, we see all of the original rows from sales, with an additional country_name column.
+No match was found for country 99, so a null results.

 Performing the inner join